 Corporations and LLCs have to pick a name at the time of filing for the entity and each corporation/LLC has to also be uniquely named.

-To check the availability of names, visit the Alaska Division of Corporations, Business & Professional Licensing..
+To check the availability of business names, visit the Alaska Division of Corporations.

-The Employer Identification Number or EIN (sometimes referred to as the Federal Employer Identification Number or FEIN) is a unique nine digit number from the IRS to identify a business operating in the U.S. Much like what a social security number is to a person, the EIN is essentially a social security number for a business.
-While most businesses will need to get an EIN, some do not need to.
+The Employer Identification Number or EIN (sometimes referred to as the Federal Employer Identification Number or FEIN) is a nine-digit tax identification number from the Internal Revenue Service (IRS).
+This number identifies a business operating in the U.S, tracks tax returns and is used to open a bank account.
+Much like what a social security number is to a person, the EIN is a social security number for a business.
+While most businesses will need to get an EIN, some do not.